Torbraw/prisma-drizzle-lnl/README.md

 ## Lunch & Learn Agenda

-- Swagger does not works with types, so it is not included in this project.
+- Swagger does not works with types, so it's not included in this project.
 You can always create models manually or use a generator to create models from the types/schema
+- See exceptions/logs
 - See validations
 - See studio
 - See seeding